DONATE

-Three separate herds in the park total about 700 elk (in 2024), and the largest herd is in the fenced “Tule Elk Reserve” at the park’s northernmost Tomales Point.
+Three separate herds in the park total about 700 elk (as of 2024), and the largest herd is inside the fenced “Tule Elk Reserve” at the park’s northernmost Tomales Point.

-Over 475 of the elk in the Reserve have died slow, gruesome deaths from thirst and hunger over the last 10 years due to California’s drought — while trapped on Tomales Point by an 8-foot-tall, 3-mile-long southernmost border fence.
+Over 475 of the elk in the Reserve have died slow, gruesome deaths from thirst and hunger over the last 12 years due to California’s drought — while trapped inside the Tomales Point reserve by an 8-foot-tall, 2-mile-long border fence.

-Point Reyes Seashore is more a manure-polluted National Feedlot than National Park.
+As a result, Point Reyes is more of a manure-polluted National Feedlot than a National Park.

 The many cattle operations, despite being organic, are the Seashore’s greatest source of land degradation from excessive grazing.
 Its greatest source of water contamination from excessive manure and urine.
-And ranches even create more greenhouse gas air pollution — in the form of heat-trapping methane emissions — than the park’s over one million annual visitor vehicles tailpipe emissions.
+Ranches even emit more greenhouse gas air pollution — in the form of heat-trapping methane emissions from the poor, victimized cows — than the park’s over 1.5 million annual visitor vehicles tailpipe emissions.

 Fences harm elk and all wild animals at Point Reyes

-300 additional miles of wire cattle fences (both straight and barbed) restrict the natural movements and behavior of Tule elk, and all wild animals.
-Fences also prevent human visitors from accessing the park their taxes pay for.
-Additional millions of dollars of public subsidies silently prop up these filthy, cruel, businesses.
-These modern ranches are traditions from another era, polluting the environment and abusing and exploiting, for profit, the bodies of thousands of gentle, defenseless cows.
+In addition to the Reserve’s infamous, deadly 8-foot-tall southern boundary fence, 300 additional miles of wire cattle fences (both straight and barbed) restrict the natural movements and behavior of Tule elk, and all wild animals in the park.
+Fences also prevent human visitors from accessing 28,000 acres of the park—fenced off for ranches—which their taxes subsidize by giving ranchers sweetheart, undermarket leasing rates for.
+Additional millions of dollars of public subsidies silently prop up these filthy, cruel, businesses which are remnants of the past.
+These modernized ranches are holdovers from another era, polluting the environment and abusing and exploiting, for profit, the bodies of thousands of gentle, defenseless cows.

 The cattle industry is the only reason Tule elk remain confined inside the Reserve.
-Even the park’s other two herds are restricted in their movements.
-Tule elk will never be safe and free and healthy at Point Reyes until the commercial cattle operations are removed.
+Tule elk and all the park’s wild animals like coyotes, bobcats, badgers, mountain lions and even the occasional black bear spotted here, will never be safe and free and healthy at Point Reyes until the commercial cattle operations are removed.

 With your support, activism is working: the Reserve’s elk fence may come down.

-The NPS mission to preserve and protect the Tule elk, and all the wild animals and their habitat, at Point Reyes, has been corrupted by the cattle industry, which wants them “managed” to death, instead of being allowed to roam free of all fences and human threats.
+The NPS mission to preserve and protect the Tule elk, all the park’s other wild animals, and their wild habitat.
+This mission has been corrupted by the cattle industry, which wants all wild animals “managed” and kept off “their” ranches which they don’t even own (the public owns their land).
+But we won’t rest until all Point Reyes wild animals can roam free of all fences and human threats.

-In Defense of Animals is proudly leading the charge to champion the Tule elk, remove cattle ranches from Point Reyes National Seashore, and realize the National Park Service founding vision for a wild Point Reyes National Seashore.
+In Defense of Animals is proudly leading the charge to champion the Tule elk, remove cattle ranches from the park, and realize the National Park Service’s founding vision for a wild Point Reyes National Seashore.

 The history.
 In 1994, In Defense of Animals blocked a plan that would allow bowhunting of Tule elk at the Pt.
 Reyes National Seashore; replacing the killing with a contraceptive program.